upb-lea/openmodelica-microgrid-gym/README.rst

 OMG was create by using OMEdit_ v1.16

-Installation of OMEdit might cause some problems with some Arch Linux distributions.
-In this case, try to download the pre-built `virtual machine`_.
+In case of installation issues you can resort to their pre-built `virtual machine`_.

 .. _OMEdit: https://openmodelica.org/download/download-windows
 .. _virtual machine: https://openmodelica.org/download/virtual-machine